Search

 • I will not tolerate any drug use of any kind.

-• I will not cover up, lie, or defend your drug use any circumstances.
+• I will not cover up, lie, or defend your drug use or mental illness.

 • I will not bail you out of jail.